UTNuclearRoboticsPublic/rviz_plugin_osvr/README.md

 ...
 ```

-Now we're ready to build osvr with OpenCV.
+Now we're ready to build OSVR with OpenCV.
 Remember to build it out of source using custom install prefix.
 You can make compiling faster with "make -j4" (or any other integer) on a multi-core system.

 ```
 #Build OSVR-core